alexandergolob/alexander-golob/src/pages/project-subcategories/government-1.md

 path: /government
 category: Engagements
 hero: >-
-  Golob Art has experience engaging with communities, conducting research, and developing and implementing art and placemaking policy, strategy, and integration.
+  Art and creative placemaking are critical for thriving communities, economies, families, and downtowns.
+Let us help make your community more vibrant.
 CTA:
   path: /contact
   statement: Get In Touch
   statementAbove: Interested?
 Got Questions?
 ---
+At Golob Art, we have a deep belief that public art and creative placemaking has a unique capacity to transform a community for the better - from engaging communities, conducting research and grant-writing, developing and implementing art and placemaking policy, and creating artworks.

-Understanding how to move forward with creative endeavors and what initiatives should be taken on can be difficult.
-Golob Art offers critical research, innovative problem solving, and a deep expertise in the arts to confidently and effectively foster the arts in your community or organization.
-We have helped a number of organizations explore their options and write grants or short-papers on the value of the arts in a community.
+We merge our experience conducting critical community engagement and innovative problem solving with a deep expertise in the Arts to confidently and effectively foster the Arts in your community or organization.

+Notable clients include:

+The Department of Economic and Community Development, City of Methuen; Plan NH.